lawrennd/old_talks/_ml/includes/overdetermined-inaugural.md

 $$2.5 = 2m + c + \noiseScalar_3$$
 }

 ### A Probabilistic Process

+\notes{However, it was left to an admirer of Gauss to develop a practical probability density for that purpose.
+It was Carl Friederich Gauss who suggested that the *Gaussian* density (which at the time was unnamed!) should be used to represent this error.}

+\notes{The result is a *noisy* function, a function which has a deterministic part, and a stochastic part.
+This type of function is sometimes known as a probabilistic or stochastic process, to distinguish it from a deterministic process.}

 \slides{. . .
 \alignleft{Set the mean of Gaussian to be a function.}